TechnoBureau/technobureau.github.io/_posts/2016/12/2016-12-15-nfs-installation-and-configuration-of-network-file-system.md

 - swap space
-description: "Network File System (NFS) is a distributed file system,lets a computer user to access the files on a remote computer as though they were on the user\'s own computer.Depending upon the configuration files are accessible over the network and allow mounting the distributed file system on remote hosts"
+description: "Network File System (NFS) is a distributed file system,lets a computer user to access the files on a remote computer as though they were on the user's own computer.Depending upon the configuration files are accessible over the network and allow mounting the distributed file system on remote hosts"
 ---

-The user\'s system needs to have an NFS client and the other computer needs the NFS server.
+The user's system needs to have an NFS client and the other computer needs the NFS server.
 Both of them require that you also have TCP/IP installed since the NFS server and client use TCP/IP as the program that sends the files and updates back and forth.